vikumsw/vikumsw.github.io/blog/data_readiness/index.md

 * Data-generating collaborators often only have a very basic understanding of the complications of collating, processing and curating data.
 * Challenges include: poor data collection practices, missing values, inconvenient storage mechanisms, intellectual property, security and privacy.
 * Therefore, preparing data is neccessary before eventual interpretation of data through machine learning or other approaches.
 * Preparing data also involves numerous steps.
 With each step data becomes closer to "Ready for the task".
-We can think of it as Data being carried along the readiness pipeline.
+We can think of it as data being carried along the readiness pipeline.

-## Why this is done ?
+## Why this is done?
 (The Problem/Purpose of this paper):
 * Project overruns can occur due to failure to account for the amount of time required to curate and collate.
-Also many failings on large data projects are associated with a failure to provision resource for the challenges involved in preparing our data, rather than a failing in the algorithmics of the system.
+Also many failings on large data projects are associated with a failure to provision resources for the challenges involved in preparing our data, rather than a failing in the algorithmics of the system.
 Therefore, In project reporting, a major challenge is in encapsulating problems and enabling goals to be built around the processing of data.
 * Also when preparing data is considered, we need to increase the accountability of the process and allow the nature of the data to be manifest.

 ## What is done?
 (Proposed Solution/The Idea):